-Dumsor: ECG Lists Areas in Greater Accra To Experience 8-Hour Power Outage on May 3
+Dumsor: ECG Lists Areas in Greater Accra to Experience 8-Hour Power Outage on May 3

-Dumsor: ECG Lists Areas in Greater Accra To Experience 8-Hour Power Outage on May 3
+Dumsor: ECG Lists Areas in Greater Accra to Experience 8-Hour Power Outage on May 3

-• In a statement, ECG said the reason for the temporary outage was to allow maintenance works to be carried out
+• In a statement, the ECG said the reason for the temporary outage was to allow maintenance works to be carried out

 Some areas in the Greater Accra Region will experience a temporary power outage, the Electricity Company of Ghana (ECG) has announced.